Do you have a care plan for pressure ulcer prevention?

-If you’re caring for someone who has poor mobility and spends a lot of time in a chair or bed, the following information will help you to understand why they may be at risk of developing pressure ulcers.
+If you’re caring for someone who has poor mobility and spends a lot of time in a chair or bed, the following information will help you to understand why they may be at risk of developing pressure injuries.
 Keep reading to learn what youcan do to help reduce that risk.

 Here is a brief overview of how pressure, friction, and shear can cause skin breakdown.

 - Pressure is created when the skin and soft body tissues become compressed or squished between the bone inside the body and an outer surface over a period of time.
 This outer surface could be a chair or even what we might consider to be a soft mattress.
 If the pressure is not removed or alleviated, the tissue and skin begin to die causing a wound or bed sore.
 This wound can be caused by a person sitting or lying for too long in the same position or even from the pressure of tubes (such as oxygen

 - Friction is created when two surfaces rub across one another.
 For example, a person’s skin can rub against rough bed linen causing the skin to become damaged.

 - Shear is created when the bone moves one way but the skin does not.
 This results in tension and damage to the underlying tissues.
 For example, shear can be created if the tissue is accidentally dragged up the bed during repositioning or if the person slides down the mattress when the head of the bed is raised.
 Ultimately, the skin and tissue stay in position as the body moves downwards.
 This drags the person’s bones and tissues in opposite directions resulting in pressure injuries.

 As skin ages, it becomes dry and fragile with less collagen and fat layers.
 These skin changes contribute to an increased risk of developing a pressure ulcer.

 Risk Factors for Developing Pressure Injuries

 - Reduced mobility or inability to get out of a bed and/or chair